ddseapy/geomesa/geomesa-kafka/geomesa-kafka-09-datastore/README.md

 instead of the `kafka-console-consumer`.
 To use the `KafkaDataStoreLogViewer` first copy the geomesa-kafka-gs-plugin.jar to $KAFKA_HOME/libs.
 Then create a copy of
-$KAFKA_HOME/bin/kafka-console-consumer.sh called "kafka-ds-log-viewer" and in the copy replace the classname in the exec command at the end of the script with `org.locationtech.geomesa.kafka.KafkaDataStoreLogViewer`.
+$KAFKA_HOME/bin/kafka-console-consumer.sh called "kafka-ds-log-viewer" and in the copy replace the classname in the exec command at the end of the script with `org.locationtech.geomesa.kafka09.KafkaDataStoreLogViewer`.

 The `KafkaDataStoreLogViewer` requires three arguments: `--zookeeper`, `--zkPath`, and `--sftName`.
 It also supports an optional argument `--from` which accepts values `oldest` and `newest`.  `oldest` is equivalent